HankiDesign/DSA/README.md

 However, finding end of list and loop control is harder (no NULL's to mark beginning and end).

 Another problem is that if we point to the start of the list and we want to add/remove an item to the front, we would need to go through the entire list in order to find the last node so that we could keep the linked list hooked up properly.
-The solution to this problem is to forget about the head reference entirely and just have a tail reference (if we point to just the tail node, it is very very easy to find out the gead node).
+The solution to this problem is to forget about the head reference entirely and just have a tail reference (if we point to just the tail node, it is very very easy to find out the head node).

 - Insertion in head or tail O(1)
 - Insertion between head and tail O(n)